Skip to content

 • If no configuration files are found, Griptape Nodes will run using built-in default values.

-• Settings are loaded from up to four griptape_nodes_config.json files and merged in priority order:
+• Configuration files are always JSON (griptape_nodes_config.json).
+Settings are loaded from up to three such files plus a runtime override and environment variables, and merged in priority order:

 • Load Order (lower numbers are loaded first; higher numbers override):